 So, how does one go about choosing a cruise?
 What is your dream destination?
-Do you desire to play in the blue waters of the mysterious Caribbean, or sail through the wondrous Panama Canal?
+Do you desire to play in the blue waters of the mysterious Caribbean or sail through the wondrous Panama Canal?
 Do you appreciate history and wish to see the great Pyramids of Egypt or the ancient ruins in Rome?
 Have you always fantasized about being face to face with the glaciers in the Alaskan wilderness or exploring autumn’s changing colors in New England?
 Whatever destination you may be desiring, there is an itinerary already planned for you.

 You can book a cruise just as easily yourself as you can by using a travel agent.
 The cruise list price, or the online price, will tell you the cost for the room and the trip itself.
 You can either book online or by calling the cruise line by phone.
-At first, you will only need to pay a deposit for your cruise, and the balance is payable per the ships terms, which is usually in full within 6 weeks of the cruise date.
+At first, you will only need to pay a deposit for your cruise, and the balance is payable per the ships terms, which is usually in full within six weeks of the cruise date.
 The deposit is typically $250, which is fully refundable within a certain period of time.
 Select the type of room you want and you will need passport and credit card information at the time of booking.
 It is possible to link rooms together if you are traveling with friends or a group.

-How do you determine which room to choose?
 This is a matter of personal opinion.
 If your wish is to be pampered, you desire maximum space, and your budget is immense, then a suite is the choice for you.
 If you need an escape by having windows, then a balcony room is an option, as it offers your own personal space outside with table and chairs.
 However, if you want to save money and having no windows does not bother you, then an inside room is for you.
 Inside cabins are much cheaper, plus they are pitch black at night so you can get a great nights sleep.
 You should consider how much time you plan on spending in your room when deciding.
 For me, I like to explore the boat, use the common areas, and take part in the cruise offerings, so I am only in my room to shower and sleep; thus making the inside room perfect for me.

 You will also need to consider the deck and location on the boat for your stateroom, as the prices get more expensive the higher up you are.
 The lower decks are the cheapest and offer mostly inside or ocean view cabins only.
 I tend to like the lower decks because they are easier for disembarking on excursions and you do not feel the waves much at all.
 The higher up, and the further on the ends you are, the more rocking you feel.
-This may not bother you at all, as it never has my family, and if you do get motion sickness, you can purchase sea-sickness bracelets in the gift shop or from the ship’s doctor.
+This may not bother you at all, as it never has my family, but if you do get motion sickness, you can purchase sea-sickness bracelets in the gift shop or from the ship’s doctor.

 Now that you have your room confirmed, you can start looking at the deck plan and layout of the boat to familiarize yourself with the places you will be using most.
 These will most likely be the shore excursions desk, guest relations, the main dining room, the pool, or whatever your fancy is.
 Should you choose to visit the pay restaurants aboard, you can also go ahead and make reservations in advance.
 The pay restaurants offer a high quality, fine dining meal, not the mainstream cruise food, for an additional fee, usually $15-25.

-What is there to do on the boat?
 I will discuss that in depth in a future blog post, but basically, most anything you want.
 A quick list of activities would include: gambling, spa treatments, swimming, sunbathing (depending on location), playing bingo, food presentations, live music/dj/piano bars, dancing, contests, trivia, cooking demos, blackjack, jogging track, wine tasting, bridge, kids club, teen lounges, computer labs, movies under the stars, towel animal folding, exercise classes, stage shows, drinking, library services, sports, mixology seminars, galley tours, dancing lessons, karaoke, and state of the art gym.
 Some ships might also include climbing walls, ice-skating, scavenger hunts, computer classes, surf simulators, ceramics at sea, zip lining, and captains table dining.
 Was there anything on the list that you did not know cruises offered?
 That is all without the main point of the cruise: the ports and excursions!